20 Other Ways to Say “Just to Confirm”

 • Example 2: “Just to reconfirm, we are meeting in the main conference room?”

-See also 20 Other Ways to Say "Good Luck in Your Future Endeavors"
+See also 20 Other Ways to Say "I Believe in You"

 12. “To Verify”